Retire in Ukraine

 What is it like to retire in Ukraine?

 "We socialise with as many family and friends as possible.
 They are always celebrating something or other, folk bring lots of food and its a sort of bring-and-share mentality.
 Expats are rare here.
 There are a lot of foreign students at the Universities but I've met one American guy, one Canadian woman, but not English since I've lived here 18 months.
 It doesn't bother me.
 I don't hanker after the old country.
 It's important not to look back when making this kind of lifestyle change.
 The great thing about the Ukrainian summer is they very much have a European behaviour to night life.
 For example the shops, bars, cafes, restaurants, parks all stay open late, and people are out until late.
 In England people go home and lock their doors after 8pm, it's the British isolationist mentality, (barring to occasional barbie).
 Ukrainians are far more sociable and friendly.
 People will stop and talk, in England if you try talking to a stranger there is immediate suspicion.
-It's a totally different culture," said one retiree in living in Kharkov, Ukraine.
+It's a totally different culture," remarked one retiree in Kharkov.

 Get Quote